Market

 20. Balance confirmation of current accounts, which have become Dormant, are not obtained in case of Bank Branches at various project sites.

-We conducted our audit In accordance with the Standards On Auditing (SAs) specified under section 143(10) of the Companies Act, 2Q13.
-Our responsibilities under those Standards are further described in tire Auditor's Responsibilities for the Audit of the fnd AS financial statements section of our report.
-We are independent ol the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant 1o our audit of the Ind AS financial statements under the provisions of the Companies Act, 2013 and the Rules there under, and we have fulfilled our other ethical responsibilities in accordance with thesE requirements and (he Code of Ethics.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Ind AS financial statements section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the Ind AS financial statements under the provisions of the Companies Act, 2013 and the Rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Matters Relating to Going Concern